 - Mirrors can be used for signaling

-- Vinegar can be used to preserve food
+- Vinegar can be used to preserve food, disinfecting, and cleaning

-- Decorative candles can be used for light
+- Decorative or religious candles can be used for light

-- Baseball bats and other sports implements can make excellent weapons
+- Baseball bats and other sports implements can make excellent weapons.
+A baseball or bicycle helmet can protect your head in an earthquake, tornado, or a riot.

 - The alternator from your vehicle can be modified to make a small generator to charge batteries.

-- If you have camping gear, you can use it for making a bug out bag.
+- If you have camping gear, you can use it to equip bug out bags or keep it in the trunk of your vehicle for an impromptu bugging out

 - If you have a home first aid kit, this can be used for treating injuries.

-- All the food you have in your house can be consumed start with the foods that will spoil first.
+- In a power outage, all the food you have in your house can be consumed, starting with the foods that will spoil first.
+This will give you at least a few days of survival before you have to begin eating from your food storage.

 - An old refrigerator can be made into a smoker to preserve meat